 Because butter and margarine so frequently show up in baked goods and other highly processed foods, it’s best to limit your intake of these items too, Ifland adds.
 “The combination of fats and refined carbohydrates has been shown to be very addictive.”

 Instead, to get better control of your eating habits and still meet your dietary fat needs, Ifland recommends consuming “fats through animal proteins,” such as heart-healthy salmon or other fatty fish, in combination with whole vegetables.
-By whole vegetables, she means “you can still identify the vegetable because it’s cooked but unprocessed.”
-She also recommends ” low-carb starches such as winter squash.”
+She also recommends “low-carb starches.”

 Incorporating these kinds of healthy fats — that she notes “are protective against a wide range of diseases including dementia, Alzheimer’s and even cancer” — with minimally processed vegetables makes for a well-balanced meal that may help you better control your weight and potentially fend off certain chronic diseases, Ifland adds.
 “Fats are highly satisfying,” and incorporating some in each meal “could reduce your total consumption of food just because you’re more satisfied.”

 Update 01/20/22: This story was previously published at an earlier date and has been updated with new information.